-Completed forms must be returned to the email address above, so as to arrive not less than fourteen days before the date of the event.
+Completed forms must be returned to email@example.com, so as to arrive not less than fourteen days before the date of the event.
 Once approved, you will be invoiced for the required fee.

 Application forms for “charitable” events must be completed and signed by a person who is an official or member of that particular charity i.e. Chairman, Secretary or Treasurer.